Abhishek191191/Analysis-of-Cars-Dataset/README.md

 14) Wheelbase
 15) Length

-We will start by ttreating the null values in our dataset
+We will start by treating the null values in our dataset then as per the problems we will solve out them by using appropriate functions or custom ones.